Minnesota EBT Deposit Schedule for 2025

 Do EBT Benefits Expire or Roll Over?

-In Minnesota, unused EBT benefits carry over from month to month.
-However, the rules for how long they remain available differ between food and cash assistance programs.
+In Minnesota, unused EBT benefits roll over, but the time limits and conditions differ for food assistance and cash assistance programs.

 Download the app